 Many of the local laws require that you tell your landlord before rent is due.
 If you were not able to tell your landlord before rent was due, write to your landlord as soon as you can.
 The Governor’s order says you must write to your landlord within 7 days of rent was due.

 Give your landlord a letter, or send your landlord an email or text.
 You should explain to your landlord why you cannot pay your rent.
-You can find a sample letter to your landlord at the bottom of this page.
+You can find a sample letter to your landlord here.

 What else do I need to do if I cannot pay my rent due to COVID-19?